Script breakdown: Film and television

 Foley, film scores and soundtracks etc., which are all broken-down with different colored marker highlights within a shooting script.

 After which, these highlights are then organized and broken-down into strips to organize the production schedule within the actual physical production board.
 This process is more easily done nowadays utilizing a computer than done manually, with features inside Final Draft called tagger, or utilizing tagging mode inside Movie Magic Screenwriter, another effective computer program.
-This information can easily be imported over to Movie Magic Scheduling to create a digital production board, and then easily imported over to Movie Magic Budgeting to create the entire production budget.
+This information can easily be imported over to a scheduling program like Gorilla Scheduling, Movie Magic Scheduling or Yamdu to continue with shooting scheduling.
 Most of the script and production computer software out there comes in both Microsoft and MacOS versions, and even though there is competing software on the market, these which are listed are considered to be an entertainment industry standard.
-This whole process of the script breakdown however is not to be confused with character breakdowns utilized with casting calls, this is an entire different process with similar names, however administered by two entirely separate departments.
+This whole process of the script breakdown however is not to be confused with character breakdowns utilized with casting calls, this is an entirely different process with similar names, however administered by two entirely separate departments.